 Structure of the compensation system

 With effect from January 1, 2017, the Board of Directors of Comet Holding AG established a revised compensation system that applies worldwide.
-This framework governs the profit-sharing compensation for all employees eligible to participate in the short-term incentive plan (STIP).
+This framework governs the profit-sharing compensation for all employees eligible to participate in the short-term incentive plan (STIP) and the long-term incentive plan (LTIP).
 The details of the system are set out in a Board-approved regulation.
 In the year under review, the profit-sharing criteria under the STIP were the sales growth and net income of the Comet Group.
 The Board of Directors itself receives only a fixed retainer.

 The compensation system for the employees of the Comet Group (including the Executive Committee) has two main elements: All employees receive fixed compensation, and all employees eligible for profit-sharing under the STIP may earn a performance-based pay component.

 Calculation of total profit-sharing pool